-As taught in the Senior School, it follows a spiral pattern with the students revisiting key issues each year with increasing complexity.
+Religious Studies in the Senior School follows a spiral pattern, with the students revisiting key issues each year with increasing complexity.
 Students are taught by specialist teachers and encouraged to commence their life-long search for understanding, meaning and spirituality.
 They participate fully in class activities and respect other students' ideas and beliefs.
 Class discussions aim to help students think critically and to encourage enquiry into the religious and moral issues, which underpin society.

 The first year in Senior School lays down firm foundations for future years of study.
 We understand that students come from varied backgrounds and schools, and therefore their knowledge will be assessed and their needs catered for.

 In Term 1, students will endeavour to find an answer to this question through ‘The Island' unit.
 Here they are transported to an imaginary desert island, and through a range of sensory stimuli, determine how we, as humans, need to have a structure of the spiritual, combined with ritual and tradition in our lives.

 Term 2 develops studies of the Christian faith by looking at the origins of the religion, key figures in the Old Testament, the Anglican denomination and our use of symbols to aid understanding and teaching.